AUSSDA/proxy/README.md

 Configuration page
 ------------------

-You can create a simple `.html` page that shows the proxy's configuraton.
+You can create a simple, more user friendly `.html` page that shows the proxy's configuraton.
 Simply run:

 ``` bash
 python3 public/gen_report.py
 ```

-This could be added to a webserver.

 Contribution and contact
 -------------------------

 We are happy for any pull requests!

 You can reach Archival Technologies at [AUSSDA](https://aussda.at)